 For example, we are currently evaluating the potential for the arthroscopic delivery of MACI to the cartilage defect - a procedure in which a surgeon can evaluate, prepare and treat the cartilage defect under direct arthroscopic visualization using specialized instruments delivered through a number of smaller incisions or portals.
 We have designed and are currently developing novel and specialized instruments to be used in and help facilitate such a procedure.
 We have recently discussed with the FDA a non-clinical regulatory strategy to support the potential inclusion of arthroscopic delivery in MACI's approved labeling.
 Specifically, following a Type C meeting with the FDA, we submitted a protocol for a MACI arthroscopic delivery human factors validation study, which we conducted and completed during the third quarter of 2023.
 The FDA is currently to reviewing the data generated during the human factors validation study in the form of a prior approval supplement, which seeks to add instructions for arthroscopic delivery of MACI to the product's approved labeling.
 We anticipate the commercial launch of the MACI arthroscopic delivery program during the third quarter of 2024.
 We also are evaluating the feasibility and potential market opportunity involved in delivering MACI treatment to patients suffering from cartilage damage in the ankle.
 We believe that this potential lifecycle enhancement and indication expansion for MACI will require conducting an additional randomized clinical trial concerning the product's use in the ankle.
-We conducted pre-IND interactions with the FDA concerning our clinical development program for MACI to treat cartilage injuries in the ankle, and based on feedback from the FDA, our team is actively working to finalize our non-clinical testing and propose a clinical development plan/protocol to FDA for review.
+We conducted pre-IND interactions with the FDA, our team is actively working to finalize our non-clinical testing and propose a clinical development plan/protocol to FDA for review.